-If you select this option and click Next, the Set Switch IP Address window is displayed (FIGURE 9 on page 18).
+If you select this option and click Next, the Set Switch IP Address window is displayed as shown in the following figure.
 Continue with step 5 to enter the IP address.

-Automatically obtain a valid IPv4 address
+· Automatically obtain a valid IPv4 address

 Select this option only if a DHCP server is available on your network.
 When you click Next, an IP address is automatically obtained from the DHCP server and the Confirm IP Address window is displayed.
-Skip to Confirming IP addresses on page 19.
+Skip to Confirming IP addresses on page 23.